OpenMDAO/OpenMDAO/openmdao/docs/other/citing.rst

 ----------------------------------

-If you copy the above script into a file called `paraboloid.py`, then you can get the citations from the command line using the :ref:`openmdao run script<om-command>`.
+If you copy the above script into a file called `paraboloid.py`, then you can get the citations from the command line using the :ref:`openmdao command-line script<om-command>`.

 ::